The answer should be a firm yes, but first let me explain why it is often a definite no.

 - The to-be state demonstrates visible and measurable links to wider organisational objectives

 - The as-is state is defensible and accepted.

-I’m more interested in a spirited debate, a sharing of ideas and a coalescence around an idea that the current state is not sustainable.
-We need to get everyone to a similar stating point by running workshops to gain the widest stakeholder input.
-Data is an institution wide asset, so everyone needs to have their say.
-Although briefly as the value curve drops off exponentially when trying to fix an always shifting as-is state.
+I’m more interested in a spirited debate, a sharing of ideas and a coalescence around an idea that this current state is not sustainable.
+We need to get everyone to a similar stating point through multiple workshops to gain the widest stakeholder input.
+Data is an organisational wide asset, so everyone needs to have their say.
+Although briefly, as the value curve drops off exponentially when trying to fix an always shifting as-is state.

-Anyway, as ever, it’s in the community section and provided without warranty or recourse!
+Finally the template described here is in the community section and provided without warranty or recourse!
 I hope you find it useful, Drop me a line for questions, or leave a comment here.